World No. 2 Coke bottler profit hit by austerity, costs

 But the firm stuck to its guidance for free cash flow generation and investments of 1.45 billion euros by the end of 2014.

-Chief Executive Dimitris Lois is betting on potential growth in markets such as Russia.
-The company also sees Italy as a long-term growth market, Lois said, praising the government there for making all the right moves to deal with a debt crisis.
+Chief Executive Dimitris Lois is betting on potential growth in markets such as Russia and particularly in Italy, where he said the government was making all the right moves to deal with the euro zone debt crisis.

 "We are very happy to see the initiatives from (Italian Prime Minister Mario) Monti," Lois told Reuters.
 "He has taken the right initiatives to balance austerity and growth," he added, referring specifically to his decision to postpone an increase in value-added-tax (VAT) rates.